Substance Use

 1. Is It Possible to Detox From Lorazepam Without Medical Intervention?

-Although it’s possible for people struggling with lorazepam addiction to taper off the drug on their own, medical intervention makes the process more effective and less distressing.
+Although it’s possible for people to taper off the drug on their own, medical intervention makes the process more effective and less distressing.

 The choice to detox at an inpatient treatment center might depend on the severity of the addiction.
 It’s a good idea to speak with an addiction specialist to make an informed decision.